programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 In the function, we store the API parameters in `params`, and then query the API using the responses library.
 The `response.raise_for_status()` line ensures that any HTTP status codes indicating errors raise exceptions.
 This makes potential issues visible to you while running the notebook.
 A manual two-second delay is added to avoid triggering rate limits.

 Note that the CDX Server API will return a `403` status code if a URL is excluded from the Wayback Machine (usually at the site owner's request).
-While you should not encounter any such URLs in this lesson, you can adjust the code to process `403` status codes if you are reusing the code for other scraping projects.
+While you should not encounter any such URLs in this lesson, you can adjust the code to process `403` status codes if you reuse the code for other projects.
 The API returns an empty response with a `200` status code if the Wayback Machine does not have any archived snapshots of the URL requested with the filtering parameters applied.

 Using the function, we loop through all URLs in `urls_data` to query the CDX Server API, and save the results to `data/urls/[website URL]/cdx.csv`.
 The code also checks for and skips any files already downloaded, so you do not have to restart from the beginning if the process is interrupted.